 To be successful in this rigorous college-level course, students must be able to work both independently and collaboratively in the classroom and laboratory.
-Among the topics studied in this course are mechanics, dynamics, kinematics, nuclear physics, and the properties of matter, light, and electricity.
-All students are required to pay the fee assessed by E.T.S. (unless a fee waiver is granted) and to take the advanced placement examination in May.
+Among the topics studied in this course are mechanics, dynamics, topics studied in this course are mechanics, dynamics, kinematics, nuclear physics, and the properties of matter, light, and electricity.
+All students are required to take the advanced placement examination in May.